hungrimind/.github/profile/README.md

 This is the home of all the code produced by the Hungrimind team ([Tadas](https://x.com/tadaspetra) and [Robert](https://x.com/RobertBrunhage)).

-Our dream is to help you build stuff.
+Our dream is to help you build good products.
 We are trying to build a sustainable business (Hungrimind) so we can do this full-time.
 However, providing open-source resources is also at the core of our values.

 Most of the code we write is open for you to explore.
 Some of it is used within our course: [The Best Flutter Course on the Internet](https://www.hungrimind.com/learn/flutter).